-There was a guy sitting in the front seat and dressed in a suite, unlike the leather jacket with jeans that I expected to see.
-He couldn't be anyone but Cole's father even if I didn't hear him call him that.
-He looked just like Cole, just twenty years older.
+There was a guy sitting in the front seat and dressed in a suit, unlike the leather jacket with jeans that I expected to see.
+He couldn't be anyone but Matthews' father even if I didn't hear him call him that.
+He looked just like Matthews, just twenty years older.
 He flashed me a smile as he nodded his head in my direction when he saw me looking.
 I nodded back before starting to walk faster.
-I didn't really think Cole would do anything in front of his father, but I didn't want to take any chances.
+I didn't really think Matthews would do anything in front of his father, but I didn't want to take any chances.

 now you're in charge

 pumped loudly and quickly through my head as I watched him watching me.
 He didn't look away until a hand reached out of the car and pulled at his shirt.
 Only then did his brown eyes look away and I found the will to leave and all but run home.

 As I walked into the house, I pocketed my keys before closing the door behind of me.
 I had an hour before my mom or dad made it home.
 I went right to my to my room at the back of the house and sat down on my bed before off loading everything I had unto the bed next to me.